omoindrot/tensorflow-triplet-loss/README.md

 ## Requirements

-We recommend using python3 and a virtual env.
+We recommend using python3 and a virtual environment.
 The default `venv` should be used, or `virtualenv` with `python3`.

 ```bash
 python3 -m venv .env